vix-4800/Fusor/README.md

 The Logs tab also provides an **Auto refresh** checkbox to reload logs automatically every few seconds.

-The application stores your list of projects, the currently selected project, PHP binary, framework, Yii template, Docker service name, server port and the "use docker" setting in `~/.fusor_config.json`.
-These values are restored automatically when the application starts.
+The application stores your list of projects and, for each project, its own settings such as PHP binary, Docker compose files, container name and server port in `~/.fusor_config.json` under the `project_settings` key.
+The currently selected project is remembered as well, so everything is restored automatically when the application starts.

 ## Running